 As a travel consultant, I’ll admit, I get some perks for my own holidays, but nothing beats going home to see my family.
-I’m from Peru, so with so many people booking trips to this beautiful South American country, I figured I’d tell you about my recent trip back.
+I’m from Peru, so with so many people booking trips to this beautiful South American country, I figured I’d tell you where is best to visit.

 Lima: Colourful, Cosmopolitan, Colonial (And Fantastic Food)

 You can’t go to Peru without visiting the country’s capital, Lima.
 It’s right on the sea, really beautiful, historic, and it’s not called the Gastronomical Capital of the Americas for nothing!
 History-wise, the architecture here dates back to the 16th century.
 That means tons of leafy squares and stunning cathedrals in El Centro, grand lawns at Plaza Mayor, and the most amazing cobbles in the Barranco Beach district.
 To be honest, pinpointing the best place in Lima is pretty tough for me.
 I love the whole city!

 If I had to pick one place though, it would be Miraflores.
 This seaside district is fairly upscale, but it feels laid-back.
 It’s got endless ceviche restaurants, bars, offbeat galleries, and little independent boutiques.
 There’s a boardwalk with stunning cliff views, street performers at Kennedy Park, and a surprising amount of history at Huaca Pucllana.
 The ruins here date back to pre-Inca times.
 The whole city also has this unique buzz that’s hard to explain.
 From the artisan markets, art-house cinemas, and romantic parks to the nightlife, Lima is where you want to be.
 A stroll around San Isidro’s fancy mansions is also really nice.